 Along with new movements and a range of vibrant dial colors came a brand new 41mm version of the Oyster Perpetual, which took the place of the largest model in the lineup.
 The vibrant dial versions of both the 41mm ref.
 124300 and 36mm ref.
-126000 are both extremely popular and are currently trading hands for around 50% to 70% above their brand-new retail prices on the open market.
+126000 are both extremely popular and are currently trading hands for anywhere between 50% to 150% above their brand-new retail prices on the open market.

-Outside of the current catalog, the recently-discontinued Oyster Perpetual 39 ref.
-114300 also offers a lot of investment potential as we enter 2021.
-In addition to a rather short period of production, only remaining part of Rolex’s catalog from 2015 to 2020, 39mm is considered to be somewhat of a sweet-spot in terms of case size for many collectors, and open market prices for the ref.
-114300 have already increased in the months since it was discontinued.
+Outside of the current catalog, the recently discontinued Oyster Perpetual 39 ref.
+114300 also offers a lot of investment potential as we enter the back half of 2021.
+In addition to a rather short period of production (given that it was only part of Rolex’s catalog from 2015 to 2020), 39mm is considered to be somewhat of a sweet spot in terms of case size for many collectors, and open market prices for the ref.
+114300 have continued to stay on the rise in the time since it was discontinued.

-Lastly, with prices for the current-production Oyster Perpetual 36 being as high as they are now, the previous generation of 36mm models suddenly offers collectors a lot of value for the money.
-While they may lack the new generation of movements, timekeeping performance will be identical and the lugs of the case on the older ref.
-116000 are slightly larger than the current model, giving it a larger and more sporty feel on the wrist.
+Lastly, with prices for the current-production Oyster Perpetual 36 being as high as they are now, the previous 36mm generation suddenly now offers collectors a lot of value for the money.
+While they may lack the new generation of movements, timekeeping performance will be identical at -2/+2 seconds per day, and the lugs of the case on the older ref.
+116000 are slightly larger than the current model, giving it a slightly larger and more sporty feel on the wrist.